IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Add joined data tables to your project](../.gitbook/assets/images/dv/dv-data-join-4-assign.png)

-You'll be notified that the join has succeeded!
+ou'll be notified that the join has succeeded!
 Click on *View my virutalized data*. to repeat this again so we have all three tables.

 ![The data join succeeded!](../.gitbook/assets/images/dv/dv-data-join-5-created.png)